Please use this site in portrait

 THANK YOU

-The compassion and kindness schools like yours have shown to children and young people across the UK, especially when times are so tough, is incredible.
+The compassion and kindness schools like yours show to children and young people across the UK, especially when times are so tough, is incredible.

-On behalf of every child, family, project and organisation we’ve been able to support – please accept our most heartfelt thanks.
+On behalf of every child, family, project and organisation we’ve been able to support – thank you for supporting BBC Children in Need.